cs3216-group1/nuscloud/_posts/2012-12-28-javascript.md

 ###Details

-Each element mentioned above is explained below
+Each element mentioned above is explained below:

 ####Host